UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-neighbors.md

-In this part of the assignment, we'll implement the idea of the _neighborhood_ of a cell, and counting the number of neighbors that a cell has. as part of our implementation of
+In this part of the assignment, we'll implement the idea of the _neighborhood_ of a cell, and counting the number of neighbors that a cell has, all as part of our implementation of
 [Conway's Game of Life](game-of-life.html) in Racket.
 This is an